 - All Virginia counties in the community had a higher percentage than the state average of residents aged 25 and older who did not graduate high school.
-Page County experienced a slight increase of 20 percent of non-graduates compared to the previous 2019 assessment showing 19.6 percent of non-graduates. - The highest proportions of households with incomes under \$25,000 in 2021 were located in Page County at 23.5 percent and Shenandoah County at 19.6 percent (Exhibit 15). - Exhibit 16A shows unemployment rates for December 2019-July 2022.
-Post-pandemic unemployment rates are higher than pre-pandemic rates across all counties in our region with the exception of Page County. - The highest percentage of students receiving free or reduced lunches for the PMH community were located in Page County, VA (Exhibit 20A). - Participants in interviews believe that low-income housing and poverty were the top issues contributing to poor health status and limited care.
+Page County experienced a slight increase of 20 percent of non-graduates compared to the previous 2019 assessment showing 19.6 percent of non-graduates. - Rappahannock County reported the highest percentage of student completing high school (Exhibit 12). - The highest proportions of households with incomes under \$25,000 in 2021 were located in Page County at 23.5 percent and Shenandoah County at 19.6 percent (Exhibit 15). - Exhibit 16A shows unemployment rates for December 2019-July 2022.
+Post Pandemic unemployment rates are higher than pre-pandemic rates across all counties in our region with the exception of Page County. - The highest percentage of students receiving free or reduced lunches for the WMH community were located in Page County, VA (Exhibit 20A). - Participants in interviews believe that low income housing, and poverty were the top issues contributing to poor health status and limited care.
 Other income-related factors noted include difficulty with securing transportation to medical appointments and homelessness. - From the community health survey, low income and financial challenges were reported.
 For survey respondents who reported not being able to always get the care they needed, affordability and lack of insurance coverage were the reasons most frequently mentioned.

-Comparison to SMH's 2019 CHNA: Financial hardship and basic needs insecurity were the top health priority areas identified in SMH's 2019 CHNA.
-Approximately 23 percent of households in the overall community-ranging from 18 percent in Warren County to 22.8 percent in Shenandoah County-had incomes less than \$25,000 in 2019.
+Comparison to WMH's 2019 CHNA: Financial hardship and basic needs insecurity were the top health priority areas identified in WMH's 2016 CHNA.
+Approximately 23 percent of households in the overall community- ranging from 19.1 percent in Rappahannock County to 26.8 percent in Page County had incomes less than \$25,000 in 2019.
+From the interview and survey data collected, COVID-19 pandemic was cited as major contributor to financial hardship.

-3. Access to Primary, Preventive, and Clinical Care
+3. Access to Primary, Preventive, and Clinical care

-Access to primary and preventive healthcare services through a doctor's office, clinic or other appropriate provider is an important element of a community's healthcare system, and is vital for helping the community's residents to be healthy.
-The ability to access care is influenced by many factors, including insurance coverage and the ability to afford services, the availability and location of health care providers, understanding where to find services when needed, and reliable personal or public transportation.
+Access to primary and preventive health care services through a doctor's office, clinic or other appropriate provider is an important element of a community's health care system, and is vital to the health of the community's residents.
+The ability to access care is influenced by many factors, including insurance coverage and the ability to afford services, the availability and location of health care providers, an understanding of where to find services when needed, and reliable personal or public transportation.